AlamoEngine-Tools/eaw.modinfo/README.md

 *Note: Converting a (non-binary) tree structure to a flatteded and duplicate-free line is a one-way operation.
 It also looses accuracy.
 The requirements above are created to ensure consistency across multiple implementations.*

-*Advise: For making sure you mod always work as intended, we recommend to keep the inheritance level to a minimum.
+*Advise: For making sure your mod always works as intended, we recommend to keep the inheritance level to a minimum.
 Also try to avoid multiple inheritances.*

 ### Dependency Resolving Test Cases